 The FDIC does not use taxpayer funds.
-Its operational expenses are overwhelmingly paid from the DIF, which is funded by deposit insurance assessments paid by insured financial institutions.
+Its operational expenses are predominantly paid from the Deposit Insurance Fund (DIF), which is funded from assessments paid by insured financial institutions.
 The FDIC takes very seriously its fiduciary responsibilities to use these funds efficiently and cost-effectively to meet its mission responsibilities.
 To that end, the FDIC engages annually in a rigorous planning and budget formulation process to make sure that budgeted resources are properly aligned with workload projections and designated corporate priorities (see Appendix B).

 Human Capital Management

 The FDIC’s most important resource is the “intellectual capital” that its employees bring to bear on the accomplishment of its mission.
-For that reason, the FDIC strives to attract, develop, and retain a highly skilled, diverse, and results-oriented workforce and to be regarded as a preeminent place to work in the federal government especially among employers whose workforces consist primarily of financial professionals.
+For that reason, the FDIC strives to attract, develop, and retain a highly skilled, diverse, and results-oriented workforce and to be regarded as a preeminent place to work among federal agencies, especially those whose workforces consist primarily of financial professionals.
 More than one-quarter of the FDIC’s current permanent workforce is projected to retire over the next ten years.
 This will provide the FDIC a unique opportunity to reshape its permanent workforce to provide effective regulatory oversight to meet the emerging challenges of an increasingly complex U.S. financial system in the 21st century.
-In 2013, the FDIC will continue to pursue several initiatives to manage its future permanent workforce while addressing immediate staffing needs.
+In 2014, the FDIC will continue to pursue several ongoing initiatives to shape its future permanent workforce while addressing immediate staffing needs.

-One key component of the FDIC’s succession management and strategic workforce planning strategy is the Corporate Employee Program (CEP) is the primary vehicle used to fill new, entry-level positions in the FDIC’s core bank supervision and resolutions and receivership management functions.
-The CEP emphasizes the development of a more flexible workforce that is cross-trained in the Corporation’s core mission functions.
+One key component of the FDIC’s succession management and strategic workforce planning strategy is the Corporate Employee Program (CEP).
+The CEP is the primary vehicle used to fill new, entry-level positions in the FDIC’s core bank supervision and resolutions and receivership management functions.
+The CEP emphasizes the development of a more flexible workforce that is cross-trained in the FDIC’s core mission functions.
 The objective is to build and maintain a workforce that can be redeployed rapidly to address new workload priorities in response to unexpected external events or changing conditions in the banking industry and the broader economy.

-During the first phase of the CEP, newly hired Financial Institution Specialists (FISs) are exposed to each of the FDIC’s key business processes: deposit insurance, risk-management examinations, compliance examinations, and resolutions and receivership management.
+During the first phase of the CEP, newly hired Financial Institution Specialists (FISs) are exposed to each of the FDIC’s key business processes: deposit insurance, risk-management supervision, compliance supervision, and resolutions and receivership management.
 After the completion of the rotational phase of the program, they are assigned to a specific commissioning track for more in-depth and specialized training.
 Upon successful completion of the rigorous three-year training program, they are commissioned as Financial Institution Examiners (FIEs) or Resolutions and Receiverships Specialists.
-At the end of 2012, the FDIC’s field examination and resolutions and receivership management workforces included 498 FISs and 362 FIEs that entered the Corporation through the CEP.
-The FDIC expects to hire an additional 120 FISs in 2013.
+At the end of 2013, the FDIC’s field examination and resolutions and receivership management workforces included 401 FISs and 486 FIEs hired through the CEP.
+The FDIC expects to hire an additional 120 FISs in 2014.

 Workforce Diversity and Inclusion

-In 2013, the FDIC will continue to pursue a more comprehensive, integrated, and strategic focus on diversity and inclusion within the FDIC workforce.
-A new Diversity and Inclusion Executive Advisory Council (EAC) composed of key senior executives and managers, oversees the implementation of the FDIC Diversity and Inclusion Strategic Plan, which was issued in early 2013.
+In 2014, the FDIC will continue to pursue a more comprehensive, integrated, and strategic focus on diversity and inclusion within the FDIC workforce.
+The FDIC Diversity and Inclusion Executive Advisory Council (EAC) composed of key senior executives and managers, oversees the implementation of the FDIC Diversity and Inclusion Strategic Plan, which was issued in early 2013.
 The EAC reviews and updates the plan annually, as needed, to support the FDIC’s overall goal of promoting diversity and inclusion on a continuing basis.
 The plan lays out a course for achieving workforce diversity by recruiting from a diverse group of qualified potential applicants; cultivating greater workplace inclusion through collaboration, flexibility, and fairness; and equipping leaders with the ability to manage diversity, measure results, and refine approaches on the basis of data.
 The plan details specific steps to enhance diversity and inclusion at the FDIC in the areas of leadership engagement, analytics and reporting, training, communications, strategic planning, and program enhancement.

 A Culture of Workplace Excellence

-The FDIC Workplace Excellence Program builds on the successes of the Culture Change Initiative.
-Workplace Excellence consists of a two-pronged approach: a National Workplace Excellence Steering Committee and individual Division/Office Workplace Excellence Councils.
-The Steering Committee and WE Councils will provide diverse forums focused on maintaining, enhancing, and institutionalizing positive workplace and cultural change at the national and division/office levels at the FDIC.
+The FDIC’s Workplace Excellence (WE) Program plays an important role in helping the FDIC maintain a culture of workplace excellence.
+The WE Program is comprised of a National WE Steering Committee and individual Division/Office WE Councils focused on maintaining, enhancing, and institutionalizing positive workplace and cultural change at the national and division/office levels at the FDIC.
 The WE Program enhances communications, provides additional opportunities for employee input and engagement, and promotes employee empowerment.